katilley10/bld09-precourse-toy-problems/README.md

 If you haven't already, fork the repository on GitHub and clone your newly created repo down to your computer.

+## First Step

+Open your terminal and have it pointing to your bld09-precourse-toy-problem folder then run:
+> npm install

+## Checking Answers

+After completing a toy problem run:
+> npm test ./current-toy-problem-folder/currentToyProblem.test.js

+Alternatively you can run npm test **but** it will run **ALL** tests.

 ## Updating the Repository

 Every morning, when a new toy problem is added, you'll need to sync your version of